Photoemission Electron Microscopy / X-ray Absorption Spectroscopy

 When planning your XPEEM experiment, consider that samples have to fulfil main restrictions (like be UHV compatible, flat and should not charge under illumination, must fit a sample holder that limits dimensions from 5 mm to 14 mm in diameter and 3 mm in height).
 Available temperature in imaging chamber is several hundred degree Celsius.

 The XAS end station is a UHV system equipped with two-chambers (one for spectroscopy and other for preparation).
 For sample a standard flag-style (Omicron plate) sample holder is used.
-The available detection mode is total electron yield (TEY).
+The available detection mode are described at the beamline website.
 The 4-axes cryogenic manipulator allows for measurements in broad temperature range and external magnetic field of maximum 2 kOe in direction parallel to the beam.
 Available facilities of preparation chamber are several evaporation sources, a quadrupole mass spectrometer, manipulator with sample preparation temperature from 100 K to 2000 K, LEED and Auger spectrometer, a precision leak valves, ion sputtering source and a sample storage.

 Detailed information can be found on the beamline’s main homepage.